I’m often asked if blogging really is that important for business. The answer is: only if you want more visitors, readers, and potential customers.

-That’s why I happily wrote hundreds of thousands of words of blog content over the last three years…
+That’s why I happily wrote hundreds of thousands of words of blog content over the last several years…

 …for other people.

 My own blogging strategy was a bit hit and miss.
 I saved all my good ideas for Huffington Post and all my better ideas for clients and I found myself having to write new content from scratch for social media posts, courses, webinars, and emails.

 And although I don’t write blogs for clients anymore, I know clients read mine, so it was about time I got my act into gear and sorted myself out.